migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### TxSubmission2.NodeToNode.Recieve.ReplyTxIds

-> Reply with a list of transaction identifiers for availabletransactions, along with the size of each transaction.
+> Reply with a list of transaction identifiers for available transactions, along with the size of each transaction.
 >  The list must not be longer than the maximum number requested.
-> In the 'StTxIds' 'StBlocking' state the list must be non-empty whilein the 'StTxIds' 'StNonBlocking' state the list may be empty.
+>  In the 'StTxIds' 'StBlocking' state the list must be non-empty while in the 'StTxIds' 'StNonBlocking' state the list may be empty.
-> These transactions are added to the notional FIFO of outstandingtransaction identifiers for the protocol.
+>  These transactions are added to the notional FIFO of outstanding transaction identifiers for the protocol.
-> The order in which these transaction identifiers are returned must bethe order in which they are submitted to the mempool, to preservedependent transactions.
+>  The order in which these transaction identifiers are returned must be the order in which they are submitted to the mempool, to preserve dependent transactions.

 From current configuration: